logicalclocks/feature-store-api/docs/hopsworksai/rondb.md

 </p>

 ## Node selection
-If you enable Managed RonDB you will see a basic configuration page where you can select the number of database nodes.
+If you enable Managed RonDB you will see a basic configuration page where you can configure the database nodes.

 <p align="center">
   <figure>